 Be sure to ask questions about how a vendor plans to support you as your needs evolve, asking “what if” questions” with the goal of forming an understanding of “what might be involved in scaling, changing, or even reconfiguring a RMIS system.”

-Based on technology alone, it’s more likely that there will not be the degree of separation between your first, second, and possibly, third choices that will make the choice clear.
+Based on technology alone, it’s more likely that there will not be a significant degree of separation between your first, second, and possibly, third choices that will make the choice clear.
 The article advises that you carefully consider your interactions with each vendor over the course of the buying process.
 Does the vendor attempt to learn about your business and its unique processes?
 How responsive are they to your requests?
 Are they problem solvers?

 You are, after all, choosing more than a system.
 The level of attention you receive during the sales process is likely to be reflective of the service you’ll receive years from now.